 A) 50% Beneficiary Option 3: In this option should you die first, your beneficiary will receive 50% of your pension as a monthly beneficiary check.
-If this beneficiary is also your legal survivor, they will additionally receive 25% of what you would have received if you had retired under the unmodified retirement option, giving that beneficiary over 75% of your pension amount.
+If this beneficiary is also your legal survivor, they will additionally receive 25% of what you would have received if you had retired under the unmodified retirement option, giving that beneficiary 63%-75% of your pension amount.
 In this option, if your beneficiary dies before you do, yours stays at the 50% Beneficiary Option 3 level.
+If your legal spouse/domestic partner has some retirement security on their own, this may be the best option as it has less of a hit on your pension than the 100% beneficiary option 2's.

 - B) 50% Beneficiary Option 3 with Benefit Allowance increase: In this option, if your beneficiary dies before you do, yours then goes up to the highest pension amount possible, the unmodified level.
 Because of this potential increase in what you might receive, you receive less in this option than the previous one and therefore your beneficiary receives half of a smaller pension compared with the straight option 3.
-But if your beneficiary is your legal survivor, they will also receive the survivor continuance of 25% of "your" unmodified pension amount. - C) 100% Beneficiary Option 2: In this option should you die first, your beneficiary receives as their beneficiary check each month the exact same amount you received in your pension.
+But if your beneficiary is your legal survivor, they will also receive the survivor continuance of 25% of "your" unmodified pension amount.
+Consequently, only retire under this option if your beneficiary is likely to die before you do. - C) 100% Beneficiary Option 2: In this option should you die first, your beneficiary receives as their beneficiary check each month the exact same amount you received in your pension.
 Because the beneficiary cannot receive more than the retiree, there is no additional monetary benefit of the survivor continuance.
 If you beneficiary dies before you do, yours stays the same.